-The Resolve Program is a Cognitive Behavioral Therapy program designed to address the trauma related mental health needs of inmates.
-Specifically, the program seeks to decrease the incidents of trauma related psychological disorders and improve the level of functioning.
+The Resolve Program is a cognitive behavioral therapy (CBT) program designed to address the trauma-related mental health needs of inmates.
+Specifically, the program seeks to decrease the incidence of trauma-related psychological disorders and improve level of functioning.
 In addition, the program aims to increase the effectiveness of other treatments, such as drug treatment and healthcare.
 The program uses a standardized treatment protocol consisting of three components: 1) initial educational workshop (Trauma in Life/Traumatic Stress & Resilience); 2) a skills based treatment group (Seeking Safety) and; 3) Dialectical Behavioral Therapy (DBT), Cognitive Processing Therapy (CPT), and/or a Skills Maintenance Group.